-Proposals for the extraction of potash, salt or polyhalite from new sites within the North York Moors National Park and renewed applications for the existing sites at Boulby Mine and Doves Nest Farm beyond their current planning permissions will be assessed against the criteria for major development set out in Policy D04.
+Proposals for the extraction of potash and salt at sites within the North York Moors National Park and renewed applications for the existing sites at Boulby Mine and Woodsmith Mine beyond their current planning permissions will be assessed against the criteria for major development set out in Policy D04.

-Proposals for new surface development and infrastructure associated with the existing permitted potash, polyhalite and salt mine sites in the National Park, or their surface expansion, which are not considered to be major development, will be permitted provided they meet the requirements of Policy D11 and Policy I02 and that no unacceptable impact would be caused to the special qualities of the National Park, its environment or residential or visitor amenity in the context of any need for the development.
+Proposals for new surface development and infrastructure associated with the existing permitted potash and salt mine sites in the National Park, or their surface expansion, which are not considered to be major development, will be permitted provided they meet the requirements of Policy D11 and Policy I02 and that no unacceptable impact would be caused to the special qualities of the National Park, its environment or residential or visitor amenity in the context of any need for the development.
+Proposals for new surface development and infrastructure which are considered to represent major development will be assessed against the criteria for major development set out in Policy D04.

-Proposals for increased volume of potash extraction, the extraction of other forms of potash not included in existing permissions, or sub-surface lateral extensions to the permitted working area in locations accessible from the existing sites at Boulby Potash Mine and the Doves Nest Farm site as well as proposals for new sites outside of the National Park, will be permitted where it can be demonstrated that the following criteria are met:
+Proposals for increased volume of potash extraction, the extraction of other forms of potash not included in existing permissions, or sub-surface lateral extensions to the permitted working area in locations accessible from the existing sites at Boulby Potash Mine and the Woodsmith Mine site as well as proposals for new sites outside of the National Park, will be permitted where it can be demonstrated that the following criteria are met:

-- i) The proposals would not detract from the special qualities of the National Park, taking account of any mitigation measures proposed; - ii) The effects of subsidence upon land stability, coastal erosion and important surface structures, infrastructure (including flood defences) and environmental and cultural designations, can be monitored and controlled so as to prevent unacceptable impacts: - iii) The proposed arrangements for disposing of mining waste materials arising from the development are acceptable; and - iv) The requirements of Policy I01 for transport and infrastructure have been fully considered.
+The proposals would not result in unacceptable harm to the special qualities of the National Park, taking account of any mitigation measures proposed;

+- ii) The effects of subsidence upon land stability, coastal erosion and important surface structures, infrastructure (including flood defences) and environmental and cultural designations, can be monitored and controlled so as to prevent unacceptable impacts; - iii) The proposed arrangements for disposing of mining waste materials arising from the development are acceptable; and - iv) The requirements of Policy I01 for transport and infrastructure have been fully considered.

-Main responsibility for implementation of policy: NYCC, NYMNPA and Minerals industry Key links to other relevant policies and objectives 101, 102, S01, S04, D01, D02, D03, D04, D05, D06, D08, D09, Objectives 3, 5, 6, 8, 10 D07 D10, D11, D12 Monitoring: Monitoring indicator 22 (see Appendix 3) •
+Main responsibility for implementation of policy: NYCC, NYMNPA and Minerals industry

+Key links to other relevant policies and objectives 101, 102, S01, S04, D01, D02, D03, D04, D05, D06, D08, D09, Objectives 3, 5, 6, 8, 10 D07 D10, D11, D12 Monitoring: Monitoring indicator 22 (see Appendix 3)